ContractsCounsel Logo

 View Profile

-• Unexpected Delays: When properly valued, sweat equity does a fantastic job coordinating goals and outputs but may also have unforeseen delays.
+• Unexpected Delays: When properly priced, sweat equity does a good job of linking goals to outputs but could also lead to unforeseen delays.

 Factors in Assessing the Value of Sweat Equity